neuromorphs/tonic/docs/getting_involved/contribute.rst

     pip install pre-commit
     pre-commit install

+  Then the next time you commit your code, the black formatting check will be run automatically.

 * Spell out variable names to `make it easier <https://devblogs.microsoft.com/oldnewthing/20070406-00/?p=27343>`_ for people to understand your code.
 For example, `y_index` is preferable to `yi` or `compressed_images` to `comp_imgs`.
 Add a docstring to your transform and explain the